Zyra-V23/ZK-PrivateMixer/README.md

 ---

 ## Roadmap & Next Steps
-- Finalize Light Protocol integration and cross-chain withdrawal logic.
+- Finalize bridge between EVM - SOL to validate both verifications.
-- Expand frontend for Solana flows and cross-chain UX.
+- Expand frontend for Solana/EVM flows and cross-chain UX.
+(UX will be always as simple as possible)
 - Add more integration tests and CI/CD automation.
 - Document advanced ZK and Merkle logic for contributors.